leonvictor/allen_engine/src/reflection/readme.md

 # TODO
  - Separate the editor stuff from the rest to avoid having to include imgui in every lib.
  - Add some sort of scope utility to separate families of types
+ - Wrap some primitives to allow more fluidity in UI widget selection (i.e. wrap glm::vec3 in a Color class to allow using the color picker)